 The first thought that went through my head as it approached closer was, “Geez… I hope it doesn’t think my shiny underwater camera is some rare and delectable conch shell.”
 But certainly, if anything was going to get bitten it would be my camera before me.
-Or perhaps I would let it get me instead — the scar would, at the least, make for a great bar story.
-Of course, the turtle’s size and demeanor would be exaggerated exponentially every time I would tell it.
+Or perhaps I would let it get me instead as the scar would, at the least, make for a great bar story.
+Of course, the turtle’s size and demeanor would be exaggerated exponentially every time I would tell the story.

 But considering this friendly Loggerhead’s interest in me, I dared to be so bold.
-Much to my surprise she appeared to enjoy the light scratching of her carapace – the Swedish sea turtle massage.
+Much to my surprise she appeared to enjoy the light scratching of her carapace – a Swedish sea turtle massage.
 She continued to circle around me appearing to want more.
 Putting my camera down in the sand, I indulged her with great joy.
 We looked like two Spanish dancers as we tangoed together across the top of the reef.